-Some of the most rewarding and spectacular flights are at night
+Some of the most rewarding and spectacular flights are at night, especially when you are lucky enough to fly over a city that sparkles like Cambridge

 In practical terms, this rating can be vital in those long winter months when daylight is so scarce.